The 25 Best Restaurants in Stellenbosch

 Manor Kitchen at Lanzerac

 The third-oldest farm in Stellenbosch and the first to commercially bottle pinotage, Lanzerac is a magnificent slice of history and Jonkershoek scenery, and a quintessential landmark.
-Under the helm of chef Stephan Fraser, the opulent Manor Kitchen offers a seven-course wine-paired dinner experience on weekends, daily à la carte dinners, and lavish à la carte Sunday lunches that continue the estate’s tradition as a place to mark family occasions in style.
+Under the helm of chef Stephan Fraser, the opulent Manor Kitchen offers a seven-course wine-paired dinner experience on Friday and Saturday evenings, daily à la carte dinners, sumptuous breakfasts and lavish à la carte Sunday lunches that continue the estate’s tradition as a place to mark family occasions in style.
 Plus on Saturdays it’s the setting for the timeless afternoon tea.
 Take time before and after to wander the beautiful manicured gardens and soak up the sense of history of this serene pocket of the Stellenbosch landscape.

 Opening times Daily, 6pm – 10pm